 Chow RT, Heller GZ, Barnsley L.

-A randomized, double-blind, placebo-controlled study of low-level laser therapy (LLLT) in 90 subjects with chronic neck pain was conducted with the aim of determining the efficacy of 300 mW, 830 nm laser in the management of chronic neck pain.
-Subjects were randomized to receive a course of 14 treatments over 7 weeks with either active or sham laser to tender areas in the neck.
-The primary outcome measure was change in a 10 cm Visual Analogue Scale (VAS) for pain.
-Secondary outcome measures included Short-Form 36 Quality-of-Life questionnaire (SF-36), Northwick Park Neck Pain Questionnaire (NPNQ), Neck Pain and Disability Scale (NPAD), the McGill Pain Questionnaire (MPQ) and Self-Assessed Improvement (SAI) in pain measured by VAS.
-Measurements were taken at baseline, at the end of 7 weeks' treatment and 12 weeks from baseline.
-The mean VAS pain scores improved by 2.7 in the treated group and worsened by 0.3 in the control group (difference 3.0, 95% CI 3.8-2.1).
-Significant improvements were seen in the active group compared to placebo for SF-36-Physical Score (SF36 PCS), NPNQ, NPAD, MPQVAS and SAI.
-The results of the SF-36 - Mental Score (SF36 MCS) and other MPQ component scores (afferent and sensory) did not differ significantly between the two groups.
-Low-level laser therapy (LLLT) was effective in relieving pain in patients with chronic neck pain over a period of 3 months for the parameters used in this study.
+A randomised, double-blind, placebo-controlled, low-level laser therapy (LLLT) study of 90 volunteers with chronic neck pain was conducted to determine the efficacy of a 300 mW, 830 nm laser in the treatment of chronic neck pain.
+The subjects were randomised to receive a course of 14 treatments over 7 weeks with either active or sham laser on sensitive areas of the neck.
+The primary outcome measure was the change in a 10 cm Visual Analogue Scale (VAS) for pain.
+Secondary outcome measures included the Short-Form 36 Quality-of-Life Questionnaire (SF-36), Northwick Park Neck Pain Questionnaire (NPNQ), Neck Pain and Disability Scale (NPAD), McGill Pain Questionnaire (MPQ) and Pain Improvement Self-Assessment (SAI) using VAS.
+The measurements were taken at the start of the study, at the end of a seven-week treatment period and 12 weeks after the start of the study.
+The mean VAS pain values improved by 2.7 in the treated group and worsened by 0.3 in the control group (difference 3.0, 95% CI 3.8-2.1).
+Significant improvements were found in the active group compared to placebo for SF-36-Physical Score (SF36 PCS), NPNQ, NPAD, MPQVAS and SAI.
+The results of the SF-36 Mental Score (SF36 MCS) and other MPQ component scores (afferent and sensory) did not differ significantly between the two groups.
+Low level laser therapy (LLLT) was effective in relieving pain in patients with chronic neck pain over a period of 3 months for the parameters used in this study.

 Apr 2006, Vol. 24, No. 2: 158-168 Photomedicine and Laser Surgery